alxiden/Network-hunter/README.md

 # Nethunter
- A network scanner that I am making for fun, it is not quick or efficent!
+ A network scanner that I am making for fun, capable of scanning networks, devices and ports.